diracleo/adventurizer/README.md

 1. Go into the directory you created in the previous section if you're not already in there `cd adventurizer`
 1. Pull latest changes from the repo `git pull origin master`
-1. Run the begin development script `begin`
+1. Run the begin development script
+  * Enter and run the command `begin`
   * The React app will start in development mode in a new command window.
 Leave this open.
   * The Python Flask API server will start in a new command window.
 Leave this open.
 You'll be able to observe all HTTP requests here.
   * Your browser will open a new tab with the URL http://localhost:3000/